-An oval-shaped area in the tread similar to a skid, but where rubber shows burning due to hydroplaning during landing, usually caused by wet or ice-covered runways.
-Action: Remove from service if balance is affected, or normal wear criteria is exceeded.
+An oval-shaped area in the tread similar to a skid, but where rubber shows burning due to hydroplaning during landing usually caused by wet or ice-covered runways.
+Remove if balance is affected.

-Open Tread Splice

-A crack in the tread rubber where the joint (splice) separates in a radial (sideways) direction.
-Action: Remove from service immediately.
+Open Tread Splice A crack in the tread rubber where the joint (splice) separates in a radial (sideways) direction.
+Tires with this defect should be removed from service.

-Chevron Cutting

-Tread damage caused by running and/or braking on crossgrooved runways.

-Action: Remove from service if chunking to fabric occurs, tread cut removal criteria are exceeded, or normal wear critiera are exceeded.
+Chevron Cutting Tread damage caused by running and/or braking on cross-grooved runways.
+Remove if chunking to fabric occurs or tread cut removal criteria are exceeded.